okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/interactioncode/configuration.md

 ## Verify that the Interaction Code grant type is enabled

-The Interaction Code grant type must be enabled for your org, [authorization server](/docs/concepts/auth-servers/), and app integration so you can use the Interaction Code flow.
+You must enable the Interaction Code grant type for your org, [authorization server](/docs/concepts/auth-servers/), and app integration so you can use the Interaction Code flow.

 ### Enable Interaction Code grant for your org